Oversight & Committees

 Public policy

-In addition to our nominating committee, we have an audit committee that reports to the board on issues including enterprise risk assessment and risk management.
-The Audit Committee regularly reviews significant cybersecurity issues and concerns, including information security, data privacy, and related regulatory matters and compliance.
+The Audit Committee reports to the Board on issues including enterprise risk assessment and risk management.
+The Audit Committee regularly reviews significant data issues and concerns, including security, privacy, and related regulatory matters and compliance.

 Management-level oversight